This site requires a more recent version of Adobe Flash Player to function properly.

 Large Customer Base

-China Mobile had a customer base of 780 million users by the end of 2013 with about 228 million high speed users (3G and 4G.
+China Mobile had a customer base of 830 million users by the end of 2015 with over 450 million high speed users (3G and 4G).
 The proportion of high speed users (also called 3G/4G mix) is increasing fast as the carrier aggressively expands its 4G network.

 Increasing smartphone sales